 Morphologically the rectum is similar to the rest of the large intestine.
 However it does not have taeniae, haustra, appendices epiploicae and semilunar folds.
 Characteristic are the three constant transverse folds (Houston’s valves).
 The middle rectal fold (Kohlrausch’s valve) is the strongest and located about 7 cm from the anus.
 Tumors below this fold may be palpable during digital rectal examination.
 The rectal ampulla (section between Kohlrausch’s valve and anorectal junction) is quite stretchable and serves as a reservoir during defecation.

-The rectum is supplied by the superior rectal artery (branch of the inferior mesenteric artery), medial rectal artery (branch of the internal iliac artery) and inferior rectal artery (branch of the internal pudendal artery from the internal iliac artery).
-The venous blood drains through the correspondent veins into either the inferior mesenteric vein (→hepatic portal system) or external iliac vein (→body circulation).
+The rectum is supplied by the superior rectal artery (branch of the inferior mesenteric artery), middle rectal artery (branch of the internal iliac artery) and inferior rectal artery (branch of the internal pudendal artery from the internal iliac artery).
 The lymph vessels course along the veins which is why proximal rectal carcinoma metastasizes preferentially to the liver whereas distal rectal carcinoma rather metastasizes to the lungs.
 The sympathetic innervation is carried by the inferior mesenteric plexus, the parasympathetic innervation by the pelvic splanchnic nerves and the inferior hypogastric plexus.

 The rectum is the last stop before the feces is eliminated through the anal canal.
 Similar to the colon electrolytes are absorbed (sodium, potassium, chloride) and indigestible food ingredients are decomposed by anaerobic bacteria.
 The stool is thickened through water absorption and mixed with mucus.